 6. CORRECTIVE EXERCISE

 The easiest way is to grab light dumbbells, lean forward with your chest on an incline bench, and bring the shoulders back while squeezing the shoulder blades together.

-Many people will use a technique where they lift a little more weight on the weaker side or do a few extra repetitions.
+Many people will use a technique to lift a bit of weight on the weaker side or do a few extra repetitions.

 You can do it yourself; you need to pay more attention to your body alignment.
 I’d recommend you also lower the weights a bit so that you can develop the mind-muscle connection better.
 That’s how you will overcome this.

 THE BOTTOM LINE

 Focusing on posture improvement and swapping standard barbell bench pressing with unilateral dumbbell press is a proven recipe to correct uneven chest muscles caused by pectus excavatum.